mlnomadpy/gemma-flask/README.md

 run this in your terminal

-export CUDA_VISIBLE_DEVICES="7" # this is your gpu id get it either from nvidia-smi or python app.py --strategy gpu # you can set this to cpu gpu 8bit 4bit flash depending on your needs chack the talk
+export CUDA_VISIBLE_DEVICES="7" # this is your gpu id get it either from nvidia-smi or gpustat

+python app.py --strategy gpu # you can set this to cpu gpu 8bit 4bit flash depending on your needs chack the talk

 communicate with it from the terminal using